 What are Interview Questions?

-A discussion between two people where the interviewer asks questions which are answered by the interviewee is called an interview.
+A discussion between two people where the interviewer asks questions which are answered by the interviewee is called an interview and the questions asked are known as interview questions.
 Usually, interviews are two-way, unlike oration where conversations are just one-way.
-Interview questions are the pivotal catalysts in primary objective of the interview, exchange of information.
+Interview questions are the pivotal catalysts in the primary objective of the interview, exchange of information.

 Ideally, interviews are conducted in person but with the progress in technology, with the help of video conferencing and other similar tools, interviewers are now conducting interviews via the internet.
-Good interview questions are valued in situations related to employment, research and analysis, media and press, psychology, college or school level and many other situations.
+Good interview questions are valued in situations related to employment, research and analysis, media and press, psychology, college or school level etc.

 Good interview questions to ask interviewee/candidates

 In case of an interview, an interviewer also has to be well-equipped to ask appropriate questions on the basis the candidate might or might not be selected for the desired position.
 Also, an interviewee has to be extremely prepared to answer the various types of questions that may come their way.

 To judge whether a candidate is ideal for a particular job or not, the interviewer must have a list of questions to ask to make well-informed decisions.
 Here are a few questions that can be asked to a prospective hire:

 1. What is that one quality that makes you extremely capable of this role?